TinyTapeout/tt3p5-demo-fw/upython/README.md

 Pins may be read by "calling" them:

 ```
-if demoboard.out5():
+if tt.out5():
     # do something
 ```

 and set by calling with a param

 ```
-demoboard.in7(1)
+tt.in7(1)
 ```

 Mode may be set with the `mode` attrib

 ```
-demoboard.ui03.mode = Pin.OUT
+tt.ui03.mode = Pin.OUT
 ```

-Pins that are outputs (depends on demoboard mode) may be setup to automatically clock using
+Pins that are outputs (depends on tt mode) may be setup to automatically clock using

 ```
-demoboard.uio3.pwm(FREQUENCY, [DUTY_16])
+tt.uio3.pwm(FREQUENCY, [DUTY_16])
 ```

 If FREQUENCY is 0, PWM will stop and it will revert to simple output.
 If duty cycle is not specified, it will be 50% (0xffff/2).

-The demoboard ran out of pinnage for all the things it wanted to do, so some of the connections actually go through a multiplexer.
+The tt ran out of pinnage for all the things it wanted to do, so some of the connections actually go through a multiplexer.

 Do you care?
 No.  And you shouldn't need to.

 All the pins can be read or set by simply calling them:

 ```
-demoboard.uio4() # no param: read.
+tt.uio4() # no param: read.
 Returns the current value of uio4
-demoboard.in7(0) # with a param: write.
+tt.in7(0) # with a param: write.
 So here, make in7 low
 ```

 The callable() interface for the pins is available regardless of which pin it is.

-Under the hood, these aren't actually *machine.Pin* objects (though you can access that too) but in most instances they behave the same, so you could do things like `demoboard.in7.irq(...)` etc.  In addition, they have some useful properties that I have no idea why are lacking from machine.Pin most of the time, e.g.
+Under the hood, these aren't actually *machine.Pin* objects (though you can access that too) but in most instances they behave the same, so you could do things like `tt.in7.irq(...)` etc.  In addition, they have some useful properties that I have no idea why are lacking from machine.Pin most of the time, e.g.

 ```
-demoboard.uio4.mode = Pin.IN
+tt.uio4.mode = Pin.IN
-demoboard.uio4.pull = Pin.PULL_UP
+tt.uio4.pull = Pin.PULL_UP

-print(f'{demoboard.uio4.name} is on GPIO {demoboard.uio4.gpio_num} and is an {demoboard.uio4.mode_str}')
+print(f'{tt.uio4.name} is on GPIO {tt.uio4.gpio_num} and is an {tt.uio4.mode_str}')
 ```